HRV Biofeedback

 - HRV: Heart Rate Variability.
 Beat-to-beat fluctuation in the interval between heartbeats.
 Higher short-term HRV generally indicates stronger parasympathetic (vagal) tone.

 - RMSSD: Root Mean Square of Successive Differences.
-Time-domain HRV metric that reflects parasympathetic activity.
-The dominant metric in most consumer HRV apps.
+Time-domain HRV metric reflecting parasympathetic activity.
+Dominant metric in most consumer HRV apps.

 - SDNN: Standard Deviation of NN (normal-to-normal) intervals.
-Broader HRV metric reflecting both sympathetic and parasympathetic influence, typically measured over 5 or 24 hours.
+Broader HRV metric reflecting both sympathetic and parasympathetic influence.

 - Baroreflex: Reflex arc linking blood pressure sensors in the carotid arteries and aorta to heart-rate control.
 Trained and strengthened by resonance-frequency breathing.

-- Resonance frequency (RF): The individual breathing frequency (typically 4.5 to 6.5 bpm) at which HRV amplitude peaks because respiration, heart rate, and blood-pressure oscillations align constructively.
+- Resonance frequency (RF): The individual breathing frequency (typically 4.5 to 6.5 bpm) at which HRV amplitude peaks.

 - BPM: Breaths per minute (in this report, not beats per minute).

 - ANS: Autonomic Nervous System.
-Sympathetic (fight or flight) plus parasympathetic (rest and digest) branches.
+Sympathetic plus parasympathetic branches.

 - Vagal tone: Functional activity of the vagus nerve, the primary parasympathetic output to heart, lungs, and gut.